logicuniverse/manifesto/README.md

 > To the next generation of architects: Let this record prove that there are no gods in this industry, only the **relentless, step-by-step crawl toward truth.** We prioritize the courage to be real over the illusion of being perfect.
 >
 > _**Real over Perfect.**_

+### v1.0.0-alpha.23 (2026-04-01)

+- **Architectural Refactoring:** Formally established the absolute derivation hierarchy: **LogicUniverse (Origin) -> DCVT (Physics) -> DCVT-Math (Mathematics)** within Section XI.
+- **Appendix Sunset:** Deprecated and completely removed the "Heuristic Analogies & Thought Experiments" appendix.
+These concepts are no longer speculative thought experiments; they have been successfully derived into formal geometric proofs and axiomatic boundary conditions residing in the independent `dcvt` repository.

 ### v1.0.0-alpha.22 (2026-03-22)